There are no current events posted. Please check back later.

 - Salam Daher - Dr. Salam Daher is an assistant professor in informatics and computer science at New Jersey Institute of Technology (NJIT).
 She is a courtesy faculty at University of Central Florida (UCF).
 She has a PhD in Modeling and Simulation (UCF, 2018) and a postdoc focusing on healthcare simulation & technology (UCF, 2019), an MS in digital […]

-- Patricia Morreale - Patricia Morreale is a Professor and Director of the School of Computer Science and Technology in the College of Natural and Applied Sciences at Kean University.
-Her prior work on the design of multimedia systems and networks has developed techniques for error detection and secure processing, which have been patented and commercialized.
-She conducts research in broadening […]
+- Patricia Morreale - Patricia Morreale is a Professor and Director of the School of Computer Science and Technology in the Hennings College of Science, Mathematics, and Technology at Kean University.
+Her research focuses on multimedia and network systems for secure service delivery, mobile computing, and human-computer interaction.
+Her work on network design developed techniques for error detection and […]

 - Nancy Amador - Nancy Amador currently serves the role of CAHSI Connector for the North East Region at Kean University, Union, NJ.
 She holds a Bachelor in Science with a focus in Biology.
 During her academic time at Kean, she worked for a clinical research center.
 Gaining the ability to effectively support multiple global clinical trials in diverse […]

 - Juan Li - Some researchers suggest that Deep Learning (DL) has become alchemy because of its lack of theoretical foundation.
 In our view, more and more people will be using DL, as long as it is beneficial to them, regardless of theoretical foundation, which is similar to human’s use of fire or the metal lead (Pb) before the […]

 Center at the University of Wisconsin-Madison dedicated to provide resources to improve research mentoring relationships.
 It provides curricula, assessment tools and resources relevant for mentors and mentees, as well as those who would like to implement mentor training.